Bitcoin Starts a New Year by Tumbling, First Time Since 2015 - Slashdot

 Every second or third Wednesday (Score:2)

-Coin lands on heads for the first time since 2015 (Score:2)
+Coin lands on heads for the first time since 2015 (Score:4, Informative)

 Perhaps my math is wrong, but isn't "first time since 2015" the same as saying "so it's been up and down 50% of the time in the last four years?"